Effective lattice Hamiltonian for monolayer MoS2 : Tailoring electronic structure with perpendicular electric and magnetic fields: conclusion

-{\it Conclusions} --- We formulated a tight-binding Hamiltonian in order to describe the low-energy band structure of monolayer MoS$_2$ which can be useful to study energy dispersion and transport phenomena in nanostructures MoS$_2$.
-Our model not only successfully reproduces the low-energy dispersion of monolayer MoS$_2$, but also predicts the difference in the effective hole and electron masses and the trigonal warping effect.
-In addition, the modified two-band model leads to a valley degeneracy breaking effect in the Landau levels.
-Finally, we show by applying a perpendicular electric field to the monolayer, which induces some excess charges in one Mo and two S layers that, the electronic structure especially the band gap and effective electron and hole masses can be finely tuned.
+In summary, we have formulated a tight-binding Hamiltonian in order to describe the low-energy band structure of monolayer MoS$_2$ which can be useful to study energy dispersion and transport phenomena in nanostructured MoS$_2$.
+We have obtained a seven-band model (for each spin component) in which four of them are contributed mainly from sulfur (S) $p$ orbitals and three remaining mostly originate from molybdenum (Mo) $d$ hybrids.
+Our model not only describes the low-energy behavior of monolayer MoS$_2$ which differs from massive Dirac fermion picture, but also predicts the difference between the effective hole and electron masses and the trigonal warping effect.
+In addition, the two-band model leads to a valley degeneracy breaking effect in the Landau levels and we have shown that the conduction band Landau levels are valley polarized and the valence band Landau levels are both valley and spin polarized.
+Finally, we have shown that by applying a perpendicular electric field to the monolayer the electronic structure especially the band gap and effective electron and hole masses can be finely tuned.
+It should be noted that our model is appropriate mostly for low-energy calculations in the vicinity of the conduction and valence bands.